 Whether you complete each assignment (optional but recommended) or just the sprint project (required).

 No. This is a certification from our organization, IAS, and is not connected to any institution of higher learning.
-When certified by our organization, you carry the outstanding reputation of our internationally-recognized leadership in Arts Integration and STEAM.
+When certified by our organization, you carry the outstanding reputation of our internationally-recognized leadership in Arts Integration and STEAM, along with accreditation from the International Association for Continuing Education and Training (the gold standard for CEUs).
 Think of this like being Google Certified.
 Your certification means that we have personally trained and support you as a certified arts integration specialist through our organization.

 This program has been designed for K-12 educators who are currently familiar with and using arts integration in their classrooms and schools.
 This is meant to help you take arts integration to the next level and lead that effort with a school, district or organization.